OBSERVABILITY PLATFORM

 ⚠️

-Recording rules support Prometheus metrics only.
+Recording rules support only Prometheus metrics.

 Configure a recording rule with a PromQL statement executed against the metrics data with the result stored in a new time series with a unique metric name.
 PromQL statements in recording rules can include any PromQL function.